wp-plugins/circupress/readme.txt

 * Initial public release.

 == Upgrade Notice ==
+== Changelog ==
+= 2.35 =
+* Corrected a bug with wpautop on single emails that are designed through the editor to ensure proper formatting = 2.34 =
+* Added %%SOCIAL%%, %%SOCIAL_LEFT%%, and %%SOCIAL_RIGHT%% support to the single template.
-= 2.32 =
+= 2.33 =
+* Added wpautop on single emails that are designed through the editor to ensure proper formatting = 2.32 =
 * Added standard image classes to the email templates = 2.31 =